tkem/cachetools/docs/index.rst

 .. note::

-   Please be aware that :class:`Cache` and its subclasses are *not* thread-safe.
+   Please be aware that all these classes are *not* thread-safe.
    Access to a shared cache from multiple threads must be properly synchronized, e.g. by using one of the memoizing decorators with a suitable `lock` object.

 .. autoclass:: Cache(maxsize, getsizeof=None)
    :members: